All Episodes

 Shout out from Long Island.

-Where in Long Island you're from.
+Where in Long Island are you from?

-My old stomping ground, where I was born and raised.
+My old stomping ground where I was born and raised.

 What's going on?